ministryofjustice/opg-lpa/service-front/content/guidance/Process_Signing the LPA.md

 * section 9
 * any continuation sheets (you may have one or more copies of either continuation sheet 1 or 2)
-* the statement about life-sustaining treatment on page 6, if it is a health and welfare LPA
+* the statement about life-sustaining treatment at section 5, if it is a health and welfare LPA

 An independent witness must then sign.
 Your signatures must be made and witnessed on the same date.

-If you can't sign the document, there will be an extra sheet with the LPA (continuation sheet A3) that someone must sign for you.
+If you can't physically sign or make a mark on the document, there will be an extra sheet with the LPA (continuation sheet 3) that someone must sign for you.
 You must be present and must tell the person to sign.
-Two witnesses must watch when continuation sheet A3 is signed.
+Two witnesses must watch when continuation sheet 3 is signed.

 ### Certificate provider(s)

 The certificate provider must sign section 10 next.

-They should sign as soon as possible after the donor - they can sign on the same day and must sign within a year.
+They should sign as soon as possible after the donor - they can sign on the same day.

 ### Attorneys and replacement attorneys